-Stripe users in the United States can receive checks directly from customers using Sources—a single integration path for creating payments using any supported method.
-Customers can make check payments using USD only, and they must be tied to an invoice.
+Stripe users in the United States can receive checks directly from customers by using the Sources API—a single integration path for creating payments with any supported method.
+Customers must make check payments in USD only and tie them to an invoice.

-Upon invoice creation, a source object is created, and your customer is provided with a post office (P.O.) box address and mailing instructions on their invoices and hosted invoice pages.
-Your customer uses the invoice number and P.O. box address to send a check to your specific lockbox—using the US Postal Service (USPS).
+Upon invoice creation, Stripe creates a source object and provides a post office (PO) box address.
+Stripe also provides your customer with mailing instructions on their invoices and Hosted Invoice Pages.
+Your customer uses the Stripe-provided invoice number and PO box address to send a check to your specific lockbox—using the US Postal Service (USPS).

 Limitations and caveats

 The following requirements must be met when using checks:

 - You must be based in the United States.

 - Customers must mail checks through USPS.
 (P.O. boxes don’t accept deliveries from other couriers, such as FedEx or UPS.)

 Stripe attempts to automatically reconcile every check to an invoice and pay the invoice.
 We use the same process as ACH and wire transfers.

 If Stripe can’t automatically reconcile the check to an invoice, we notify you through email and request that you manually reconcile the check to an invoice in the Dashboard.